drimpossible/drimpossible.github.io/about/index.md

 ### 2020

-* Got oustanding reviewer award for ECCV 2020!
+* Served as reviewer for ECCV 2020.
+Got selected for the oustanding reviewer award!
-* My research on issues with continual learning [**GDumb: A Simple Approach that Questions Our Progress in Continual Learning**]() got accepted at ECCV 2020 (Oral) (Acceptance rate: 2\%).
+* My recent work on problems with continual learning [**GDumb: A Simple Approach that Questions Our Progress in Continual Learning**]() got accepted at ECCV 2020 (Oral) (Acceptance rate: 2%).
-* Got outstanding reviewer award for CVPR 2020 (Acceptance rate: 4% :P)!
+* Served as reviewer for CVPR 2020.
+Got selected for the outstanding reviewer award!

 ### 2019

-* My research on active learning on text classification [**Sampling Bias in Deep Active Classification: An Empirical Study**](https://github.com/drimpossible/drimpossible.github.io/blob/master/documents/Active-Sampling-Bias.pdf) got accepted at EMNLP 2019.
+* My recent work on problems with active learning [**Sampling Bias in Deep Active Classification: An Empirical Study**](https://github.com/drimpossible/drimpossible.github.io/blob/master/documents/Active-Sampling-Bias.pdf) got accepted at EMNLP 2019.
+* Served as a reviewer for ICCV 2019 and AAAI 2019.
 * Completed my bachelors and masters in computer science at [IIIT-Hyderabad](http://www.iiit.ac.in). [**My thesis**](https://github.com/drimpossible/drimpossible.github.io/blob/master/documents/Thesis.pdf) focused on developing principled approaches for sparse connectivity (pruning) and methods to exploit fast-binary convolutions for building efficient but accurate deep networks.
-* Got outstanding reviewer award for CVPR 2019!
+* Starting reviewing independently.
+Served as a reviewer for CVPR 2019.
+Got outstanding reviewer award for CVPR 2019!
 Here is the [reviewer guideline](/blog/life/reviewing_for_dummies/) I developed for reference.
 * I'm pursuing a PhD in Machine Learning at University of Oxford, one small step towards achieving my big goal.

 ### 2018